nextflow-io/nextflow/docs/aws.md

 3. In the AWS Console, create an S3 bucket for the work directory (see below).
 You can also create separate buckets for input data and results, as needed.

-4. Make sure that every process in your pipeline specifies a Docker container with the {ref}`process-container` directive.
+4. Make sure that every process in your pipeline specifies a Docker container with the `process-container` directive.

 5. Make sure that all of your container images are published in a Docker registry that can be reached by AWS Batch, such as [Docker Hub](https://hub.docker.com/), [Quay](https://quay.io/), or [Elastic Container Registry](https://aws.amazon.com/ecr/).